South Portland vape shop says people misinformed about ‘crisis’

 The city first began tackling the issue of vaping products in a workshop discussion Feb.
 7, but at a May 14 meeting, several business owners, including Justin West of Broadway Variety, said a ban on vape products would unfairly penalize law-abiding members of the community.

-City councilors decided to postpone an ordinance on May 14 that would have prohibited the sale of some flavored tobacco products after Corporation Counsel Sally Daggett said the proposal lacked clarity and definition.
+City councilors decided to postpone an ordinance at the May meeting that would have prohibited the sale of some flavored tobacco products after Corporation Counsel Sally Daggett said the proposal lacked clarity and definition.

-The pre-filled closed-pod systems under scrutiny are small vapes that use cartridges pre-filled with e-liquid.
+The pre-filled, closed-pod systems under scrutiny are small vapes that use cartridges pre-filled with e-liquid.
 Common brands include Juul, MyBlue and PHIX.
+Maine requires people to be at least 21 to purchase vaping and tobacco products.

 “Banning products became difficult to clarify, so council decided to just go against it,” City Manager Scott Morelli said in an interview last week.
 “They have decided to enact a buffer around schools, so tobacco products like vaping devices can’t be sold within a certain distance of schools.”